MorrisMA/M16C5x/README.md

 a non-trivial FPGA implementation of a soft-core microcomputer.
 Further developments will be focused on improving access to the internal block RAMs, and improving the I/O capabilities of the release core.

+###Release 2.5

+Converted the core to operate in a single cycle mode with the block RAM memories of the FPGA.
+Operating frequency, in a -4 Spartan 3A FPGA, is 60+ MHz.
+This rate is equivalent to the 117.9848 MHz reported above of for Release 2.4.
+Some combinatorial path improvements were made to the processor core, P16C5x, by using wired-OR bus connections rather than explicit multiplexers.
+These improvements also provided some reductions in the resource utilization of the project.